 In this guidance, we explain how doctors can put these principles into practice when delegating care and making referrals.
 You are not accountable to the GMC for the actions (or omissions) of those to whom you delegate care or make referrals.
 You will be accountable for your decisions to transfer care and the steps you have taken to make sure that patient safety is not compromised.
-Serious or persistent failure to follow this guidance will put your registration at risk.
+You must be prepared to explain and justify your decisions and actions.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.

 Delegation involves asking a colleague2 to provide care or treatment on your behalf.